-Home health and homemaker services must be provided by qualified aides.
-Home health services may only be provided by individuals who have successfully completed a home health aide training and competency evaluation program.
+Home Health and Homemaker Services must be provided by qualified aides.
+Home Health Services may only be provided by individuals who have successfully completed a home health aide training and competency evaluation program.
 These services may be provided by an employee of the hospice or may be contracted out.

-Hospice aides/home health aides may provide personal care services included in the POC.
+Hospice aides (formerly called Home Health Aides)/homemakers may provide personal care services included in the plan of care.
 Aides may also perform household services to maintain a safe and sanitary environment in areas of the home used by the recipient, such as changing the bed or light cleaning and laundering essential to the comfort and cleanliness of the recipient.
-Aide services must be provided under the general supervision of a RN.
-Written instructions for recipient care must be prepared by a RN.
-A RN must visit the home site when aide services are being provided, and the visit must include an assessment of the aide services.
+Aide services must be provided under the general supervision of a registered nurse.
+Written instructions for recipient care must be prepared by a registered nurse.
+A registered nurse must visit the home site when aide services are being provided, and the visit must include an assessment of the aide services.